web-scrobbler/web-scrobbler/.github/CONTRIBUTING.md

 Include the relevant issue number(s) if applicable.
 -   Ensure CI tests pass.

+It's also worth reading [how to write][CommitMessages] good commit messages.

+### Submitting rules

 Please open a separate PR for each *logical* addition, change, or deletion.
 For example, if you added a new connector, and fixed an existing one, open two separate PRs for each change; if you added a new feature and updated connectors to use this feature, you can open a single PR containing all changes.

-It's also worth reading [how to write][CommitMessages] good commit messages.
+If you plan on contributing a something that require significant changes, please contact us first.
+You can find us in [Discord][Discord-Server]; alternatively, feel free to open a new issue and tell us about your plans.

 ### Setup environment